 - % change of each landing page conversion rate

 - Conversion won/lost

-It’s important to consider both leading and lagging KPIs to understand the complete picture.
+It’s essential to consider both leading and lagging KPIs to understand the complete picture.

-Not measuring the complete picture creates blind spots that increase the risk of wasting resources chasing poor quality leads, neglecting high quality conversions, and missing opportunities to capitalize on trends.
+Not measuring the complete picture creates blind spots that increase the risk of wasting resources, neglecting high-quality conversions, and missing opportunities to capitalize on trends.